andrew31416/pyneb/README.md

 5. In the local ASE root, mv optimize.py to optimize-original.py for safe keeping

-6. Now mv atoms.py from this (pyneb) distribution, to the local ASE root
+6. Now soft link or move atoms.py from this (pyneb) distribution, to the local ASE root

-7. Now mv optimize.py from this (pyneb) distribution, to the local ASE root
+7. Now soft link or move optimize.py from this (pyneb) distribution, to the local ASE root

 ---
 RUN
 ---

 1. Construct two seed structures, the end points of your NEB and put the .cell and .param files in an empty working directory.
+Ensure these are geometry optimised to a reasonable tolerance.

-2. Initialise an initial image by running pyneb in the working directory with appropriate arguments.
+2. Initialise the first band by running pyneb in the working directory with appropriate arguments.
 See:
-   >>> pyneb.py -h
+   > pyneb.py -h
+   for details.

-3. Run CASTEP on the first band, <calc-name>_1-i, for i=[1,<N>] for <N> images per band.
+3. Run CASTEP on the jth band, <calc-name>_j-i, for i=[1,<N>] for <N> images per band.

-4. Run pyneb,
+4. Once all single points calculations for the most recent band (j) are complete, run
-   >>> pyneb.py
+   > pyneb.py
-   in the working directory to generate the next band, <calc-name>_2-i, for i=[1,<N>].
+   in the working directory to generate the next band, <calc-name>_{j+1}-i, for i=[1,<N>].

-5. Repeat steps 3. and 4. ...
+5. Repeat steps 3. and 4. until you are satisfied that the NEB hamiltonian has been minimised.